Gambling Harm Awareness Week

 That’s why as part of the first Gambling Harm Awareness Week, we’re focusing on the theme TALK.
 SHARE.
 SUPPORT.

 We invite everyone in our community to get involved in the week by having open discussions about gambling harm, to understand it better, and to help prevent it from occurring.
 Talking about gambling harm helps make it okay for those affected to reach out and share the impact gambling may be having.

 Talking and sharing can help alleviate the stigma that is often associated with seeking support.

 As a community let’s start talking and together we can help prevent gambling harm.
 Find out how you can get involved.

-The Foundation will support three events as part of Gambling Harm Awareness Week:
+The Foundation supported three events as part of Gambling Harm Awareness Week:

-- 8 October 2018 – The launch event will showcase innovative approaches to tackling gambling harm
+- 8 October 2018 – The launch event showcased innovative approaches to tackling gambling harm

 - 9 October 2018 – A health and wellbeing mini information expo with members of the Arabic community

 - 10 October 2018 – A panel discussion with health and gambling experts who will explore the intersections between gambling and other health issues

 In addition, over 50 community events were held across the state.